vsm/vsm-dictionary/Dictionary.spec.md

     - `res`: {Object}: with properties:
       - `items`: {Array(Object)}: has a 'dictInfo' obj for each subdictionary;
-      + Note: we wrap the result array into an object, so that future implementations may still still add meta-information in extra fields, e.g. a `hasMore` field.
+      + Note: we wrap the result array into an object, so that future implementations may still add meta-information in extra fields, e.g. a `hasMore` field.
   + Note: this is useful for VSM-autocomplete, to access `dictInfo.f_aci()`s.